Ghouta chemical attack: Rockets

 Human Rights Watch reported that two types of rockets were used: in Western Ghouta, a 140mm rocket made in the Soviet Union in 1967 and exported to Syria; and in Eastern Ghouta, a 330mm rocket of unknown origin.
 HRW also reported that at the time of the attack, Syrian rebels were not known to be in possession of the rockets used.

 Seymour Hersh has suggested that the 330mm rockets may have been produced locally, and with a limited range.
 Eliot Higgins has looked at the munitions linked to the attack and analysed footage of the putative launchers inside government territory.

 According to analysis conducted in January 2014 by Theodore Postol and Richard Lloyd, of the Massachusetts Institute of Technology, the rockets used in the attack had a range of about two kilometers, which, the authors claimed, meant that the munitions could not have been fired from the 'heart' or from the Eastern edge of the Syrian Government Controlled Area shown in the Intelligence Map published by the White House on 30 August 2013.
 A response from Higgins and Kaszeta included an observation that the Russian-language news site ANNA News had posted videos showing a Syrian government military operation running from June to August 2013 to clear positions between Jobar and Qaboun, a strip of land about 2 km away from 21 August impact sites.

 Many of the munitions and their fragments had been moved; however, in two cases, the UN could identify the likely launch azimuths.
 Triangulating rocket trajectories suggests that the origin of the attack may have been within government or rebel-held territory.
 Consideration of missile ranges influences calculations as to whether rockets originated from the government or rebel-held regions.

+In May 2026, an OPCW expert team, supported by the Syrian authorities, discovered significant quantities of undeclared chemical weapons, including rockets and aerial bombs, at high-interest sites in northern coastal and central Syria, including rockets of the same type as those used in the Ghouta attack.
+Raw ingredients for the production of sarin were found as well.